ruptz/Rup-Delivery/README.md

 3. Update the `config.lua` file to configure payout ranges and framework preferences.
 4. Ensure that the necessary dependencies (`qb-core` or `ESX`) are installed and configured properly.
 5. Ensure Rup-Delivery resource in your server.cfg file.
+6 If using ESX go into `fxmanifest.lua` and uncomment line 17
-6. Restart or start your FiveM server.
+7. Restart or start your FiveM server.

 ## Usage